bconclub/webagent-proxe/README.md

 - **PROXe Brand**: http://localhost:3002/
 - **Wind Chasers Brand**: http://localhost:3002/windchasers

+## Chat Session Storage

+The chat widget persists conversations and compressed memory in Supabase.
+Apply the SQL in [`supabase/chat_schema.sql`](./supabase/chat_schema.sql) to your Supabase project (via the SQL editor or migrations) before running locally.

+During a live session the browser also caches lightweight data in `localStorage`:

+- `proxe.chat.sessionId` – UUID used to reference the Supabase session row.
+- `proxe.chat.user` – JSON blob with `{ name, phone }` captured from the user.
+- `proxe.chat.draftMessages` – Last few unsent messages (cleared on successful send).

+These keys allow instant resume while Supabase writes complete or if the network is offline.

 ## Deployment to Vercel

 Vercel automatically detects Next.js and provides zero-configuration deployment when connected to your Git repository.
 No Root Directory configuration needed!